Last Updated: May 28, 2024

 What is Hope Solo's Net Worth?

 Hope Solo is an American former professional soccer player and spokeswoman who has a net worth of $3 million.
 From 2000 to 2016, Hope Solo was the goalkeeper for the United States National Soccer team.
 Needless to say, the salaries for female sports stars are nothing like those for men.
 The vast majority of Hope's net worth has been derived from endorsement deals given to her individually (as well as Team USA endorsements) with companies such as Nike, Gatorade, Simple Skincare, and Bank of America.
 This is especially true after the success of the Team USA female soccer team in the 2011 FIFA Women's World Cup.
-Solo has won two Olympic Gold Medals, which the U.S. team earned in the 2008 Beijing Games and the 2012 London Games, and as of 2016, she held U.S. goalkeeper records for wins (153), shutouts (102), longest undefeated streak (55 games), and consecutive minutes played (1,256), to name a few.
+Solo won two Olympic Gold Medals, which the U.S. team earned in the 2008 Beijing Games and the 2012 London Games.
+She holds the U.S. goalkeeper records for wins (153), shutouts (102), longest undefeated streak (55 games), and consecutive minutes played (1,256), to name a few.
 In 2011, Hope competed on "Dancing with the Stars," coming in fourth place, and she published the autobiography "Solo: A Memoir of Hope" in 2012.

 Early Life